muratk5n/thirdwave/en/README.md

 ---

 Walking is great.
-And (insert some literary stuff here like Kierkegaaaaard) jogging is a bad fucking exercise.
+And (insert some literary stuff here like Kierkegaaaaard) jogging is really fucking bad.

 ---